 Tips for writing thrillers

-How do you make sure that your thriller keeps your readers hooked from page one to the end?
+Wondering how to write a story that captivates readers from page one to the end?
+Well, why not start by checking out some of the best contemporary thrillers to inspire your own work.
 Follow these tips to create a fast-paced, interesting thriller that not only hooks your audience, but sticks with them after they’ve finished reading.

 1. Focus on crafting great characters